-What kind of work qualifies for CPT?
+What kind of practical training qualifies for CPT?

-Work that qualifies for CPT has to meet one of the following criteria:
+Practical training that qualifies for CPT has to meet one of the following criteria:

 The training fulfills an optional or required internship or practicum in your academic program.
 Registration in an internship or practicum course is required.